MondayHealth/scraper/README.md

 `DATABASE_URL`: Used by ActiveRecord to connect to the Postgres server.

 `PRIVATE_GEM_OAUTH_TOKEN`: A Github x-oauth token used by Gemfile to pull private core repository with shared models, and passed to Docker with a custom build argument on deploy.

-To generate your own token, visit [this page](https://github.com/settings/tokens) and click "Generate new token".

 If you need to set up the private repository token on a fresh server, run the following from the root folder after setting the environment variable: